Maple Toffee Cake

 This Maple Toffee Cake is a perfect dessert no matter what time of year, but the flavors especially remind me of fall.

-We have all sorts of cozy fall cake flavors from caramel cakes, to latte cakes, pumpkin cakes, gingerbread cakes, sweet potato cake, and so many more.
+We have all sorts of cozy fall cake flavors from caramel cakes, to latte cakes, pumpkin spice cakes, gingerbread cakes, sweet potato cake, and so many more.
 You can find a full listing of fall favorites here: 50+ Favorite Fall Recipes and Designs.

 Enjoy the Recipe!